 Assuming constant porosity is required to solve the diagenetic equation analytically.
 It is a mathematical limitation and it will induce a certain error.
 However, the error is not very large and we have already shown this by comparing the performance of OMEN-SED against observed data (Section 3.2) and against model results from a fully formulated RTM with depth-varying porosity (Section 3.3).

-We want to reiterate that OMEN-SED is designed for the coupling to ESMs and thus for global scale applications (compare responses to reviewer #1).
+We want to reiterate that OMEN-SED is designed for the coupling to ESMs and thus for global scale applications (see responses to reviewer #1).
 The novel model represents a big advance compared to the description of benthic-pelagic exchange processes currently incorporated into ESMs (see comment by the K. Wallmann and Hülse et al., 2017).
-Conservative and reflective boundaries, as well as simple box models are characterized by stronger, simplifying assumptions and far bigger limitations than constant porosity.
+Conservative and reflective boundaries, as well as simple box models are characterized by much stronger, simplifying assumptions and far bigger limitations than constant porosity.

 DH: Shall we add sentence to limitations?